 The 6-page "A Hole in His Head" is a good example of early Ditko, already getting to a distinctive style, but a bit rough around the edges.
 Compare the not-very-convincing rain effect on several pages, something Ditko would excel at soon enough.
 And is that a real gun there on the last panel of page 3?
-Still a lot worth looking at, the neanderthal man is really good, and some of the faces are very evocative.
+Still a lot worth looking at, the neanderthal man is really good (but possibly retouched/redrawn, maybe by Jack Kirby, in a few panels), and some of the faces are very evocative.

 The last page of the story has a rather unsightly ad where there could have been another panel of story.
 Since it's long out of date, I've replaced it below with an ad which might be of more interest.

 Most scans in this series adapted to my personal tastes from those found, and available for free download with registration, at the Golden Age Comics Download site.
 To buy Ditko comics and things on paper, go over here for ordering info on his available creator-owned works to see the opposite end of his career and over here for info on recent and upcoming publications that cover everything in between.